North Kosovo crisis (2011–2013): September–December

 KFOR's commander said his troops would remove roadblocks forcibly on 17 October if Kosovar Serbs did not voluntarily do so.
 KFOR's General Erhard Drews said "KFOR is ready and resolved to take action on behalf of freedom of movement."
 However, Kosovar Serbs said they would take "defensive action" to counter KFOR's attempts at forcibly removing the roadblocks.
 Though the deadline passed to remove them, KFOR troops who were sent to remove the roadblocks left without incident to give the local Serbs more time to do it themselves.
 A KFOR commander said that "we've been given orders to go back, as we cannot go through barricades".
 Drews said that with the defiance of the ultimatum as "the north did not comply with the request to remove the roadblocks".
 In response, Kosovar Serb politicians said that any KFOR operations would be halted till 19 October for community leaders to discuss a compromise solution.
 Slavisa Ristic, mayor of Zubin Potok, said "there will be no KFOR actions today or tomorrow until representatives of (Serb) municipalities agree on how to end the impasse".

 On the morning of 20 October, KFOR and EULEX clashed with Kosovar Serbs near Brnjak, resulting in injuries, three serious, to 22 Serbs, including women, and eight KFOR injuries.
 KFOR then entered North Kosovo after failing to agree on free movement inside four of the Serb municipalities of Kosovo.
-On the same day in Dobruša, near Peć, an Albanian perpetrator who later gave himself up to the Kosovo police, killed a Serb and injured two others.
+On the same day in Dobruša, near Pejë, an Albanian perpetrator who later gave himself up to the Kosovo police, killed a Serb and injured two others.
 A few thousand Serbs held another peaceful protest in Gračanica.
 At this time, the majority of Serbs south of Ibar, beyond North Kosovo, still depended on Serbia, while only five percent are talking with Kosovan Albanian institutions.

 Kosovo police stopped an Albanian from southern Mitrovica from using a bulldozer to destroy a barricade at a bridge on 24 October.

 KFOR tried to remove a barricade in the village of Dudin Krš on the night of 23 November.
 They withdrew about an hour and a half after midnight.
 Afterwards, an explosion went off at 01:00 CET in northern Mitrovica near the Faculty of Economy, which damaged two cars.
 21 KFOR/NATO soldiers were injured slightly, and one of them seriously, the night of 23/24 November.